-In the last four years (2013-2016), the Program received a grade 3 in the evaluation carried out by the Coordination of Improvement of Higher Personnel Education (CAPES), a foundation linked to the Ministry of Education of Brazil.
+In the last quadrennium (2013-2016), the Program received grade 3 in the evaluation made by the Coordination for the Improvement of Higher Education Personnel (CAPES), a foundation linked to the Brazilian Ministry of Education.